huynhjjk/log-analysis/README.md

 ```

 ### authors_view
-A view that contains author name and views
+A view that contains author names and views
 ```
 CREATE OR REPLACE VIEW authors_view AS
 SELECT name, sum(articles_view.views) AS views